owlbarn/tutorial/book/utilities/README.md

 Besides, the total number of key-value pairs can be limited.
 Towards the end, this approach can be summarised as three steps:

-1. initialised an array of $n$ elements, each set to 0;
+1. initialise an array of $n$ elements, each set to 0;
 2. when processing one element $e$, increase the count of the hashed index: `count[h(e)] += 1`;
 3. when querying the count for certain element, just return `count[h(e)]`.